How the Right Mold Release Will Get that Dog of a Mold to Stop Barking

 It’s not worth a mold rebuild.
 It doesn’t happen often enough to make the project unprofitable.
 It does make you cringe when the alarm kicks on.

 A simple, economical solution could be a mold release.
 And we aren’t talking about your grandpa’s mold release.
 Release agents have undergone many changes over the years, and come in various formulations to meet critical molding requirements.
-Paintable and non-paintable, acceptable for food applications, NSF registered, releases that also protect against corrosion, etc.
+Paintable and non-paintable, acceptable for food applications, NSF-certified, releases that also protect against corrosion, etc.

 Technical support is often available to make your search for the right formulation short and efficient.
 And free trial samples you can actually use in production let you test various products to find the perfect fit for your application.